Form controls and events

 }

 This approach is useful when we need the selected value without attaching individual onclick handlers to each button.
 Similarly, when retrieving values from <input type="file">, we also get a list (FileList) containing all selected files, which we can iterate over just like with the radio buttons.
-To access the name of the first element of the list, we can write: document.querySelector("#fileInput").files[0].name.
+To access the name of the first list element, we can use: document.querySelector("#fileInput").files[0].name.

 Background color